mwahlroos/Nautiterm/README.rst

 to the functionality provided by the Nautilus integration of Gnome Terminal, available e.g. on Fedora as the ``gnome-terminal-nautilus`` package.

-However, the current implementation provided by the Gnome Terminal Nautilus integration always opens Gnome Terminal regardless of whether you would prefer to use a different terminal emulator.

-Nautiterm does the same but can be configured to open the terminal emulator of your choice.
+However, Nautiterm can be **configured to open the terminal emulator of your choice**.

 The default is still to open Gnome Terminal.

+Nautiterm does the same but can be

 Dependencies
 ------------